Nishkarsh01/the-number-guesser-game/README.md

 # The Number Guesser Game
 This is a number guessing game created using Html, Css, Javascript, and Skeleton

-## Game Logic

-- Player must guess a number between the given minimum and maximum numbers
-- Player gets a certain amount of guesses
-- If the player guesses right number, he wins

 ## Developed By
 > Nishkarsh Dubb